MSGW2018/A6/identity-construction-2/online-reputation.md

 ![GitHub Logo](https://www.reviewsolved.com/wp-content/uploads/2018/01/online-reputation-management-compressed.jpg)

-When we are searching different type of information, our search terms are going to be associated with them.
-If we search a lot of information about sport and restaurants, the suggestion are going to be relationated with those items.
+When we are searching for different types of information, our search terms are going to be associated with them.
+If we search a lot of information about sport and restaurants, the suggestions are going to be related to those items.

 There are some **principles** which are characteristic of online reputation management: